2D Molecule Drawing Module

 The next few figures will show you how to use the MDM to draw some chemical figures.
 The first molecule is methane, CH4.
 Once complete, your molecule should look similar to this:

 In the MDM workspace, click on the C (for carbon) icon in the Elemental Symbols toolbar.
 In the figure below, note that the C has been highlighted in gray, denoting that it has been selected.

 With the C now active, click in the white workspace area.
 This will put the carbon atom where you clicked.

 Activate the H by clicking on the H icon in the Elemental Symbols toolbar.
-Now mouse over the C in the workspace.
-The C will become highlighted in green.
+Now, mouse over the C in the workspace.
+The C will be highlighted with a blue circle.